Brigid Goddess and Her Beautiful Celtic History

 Brigid Goddess Origins and History

-I encourage you to keep an open mind and allow the various stories of Brigid to paint a larger picture of who this Goddess truly is; layered, complex, and multi-dimensional.
+I encourage you to keep an open mind and allow the various stories of Brigid to paint a larger picture of who this Goddess truly is: layered, complex, and multi-dimensional.
 This will allow you to personally understand and connect with Brigid in a more profound way.

 Brigid The Daughter of Dagda

-Dagda is a leader among the Fae people called Tuatha dè Danann, which means People of the Goddess Danu, and they are her children.
-The Tuatha dè Danann could become invisible and shape-shift at will.
+Some of the earliest known sources, including The Lebor Gabála Érenn (along with the Sanas Cormaic), indicate Brigid is the daughter of Dagda.
+Dagda serves as a leader among the Fae people known as Tuatha dè Danann.
+Their name translates to People of the Goddess Danu, and they’re her children.
+The Tuatha dè Danann possessed the ability to become invisible and shape-shift at will.

+Their enemies are the Fomorians (Fomhóire), a hostile mythical race that emerges beneath the sea or the earth.
 It’s believed the Tuatha dè Danann magically materialized from a cloud of mist from across the northern sea.
 Dagda had four children Angus, Aed, Cermat Coem, and Brigid.

 In an alternative story, Danu and a sacred oak named Bíle are the parents of Brigid, while Dagda is her brother.